Karuta & Hyakunin Isshu

 History and Details

-Surprisingly, Karuta originated in Portugal around the 15th century.
-The origin rule was similar to a trump card game.
+Interestingly, Karuta originated in Portugal around the 15th century.
+The rule was similar to a trump.
 (The word Karuta also means cards in that country.)

 However, such a rule quickly mingled with the older card game.
 It was Hyakunin Isshu.
 Indeed.
 That card game is older than Karuta.

-So, how old is the card game?
-Some historical documents/records say it was born around 1235 AD.
-Japan was in the years between the Heian and Kamakura eras.
+How old is the card game?
+Some historical documents/records say it was born around 1235.

-First of all, the game was for nobilities.
+First of all, the game was born from nobles.

-At that time, they showed their poems or songs among them to compare their intelligence or cleverness.
+It was a boom that they announced their poems or songs to compare their intelligence or cleverness.
 One of the prestigious family lines, the Fujiwara, organized the poem competition for the card game.

-He created this rule separating poems into two parts, the first and the second.
-They are now more competitive games than just poems.
+He created this rule separating poems into two parts: the first and the second.
+Then, they are now more competitive games than just poems.

-Coincidentally, Hyakunin Isshu has also become a brain game.
-Do you remember there are poems on each pair of cards?
+Hyakunin Isshu has also become a brain game.
+Do you remember that there are poems on each pair of cards?

 That means the player needs to remember all the poems on the cards.
-The number is ONE HUNDREDth!
+The number is one hundred and one!
 It is such a long way to go!

-Thus, the game is called One Hundred Poets, One Poem Each in English translation.
+Thus, the game is called One Hundred Poets (Hyakunin in English).

 On the other hand, the Karuta is much simpler.
-As it said, those cards are a pair: the word part and the picture.
+Those cards are a pair: the word part and the drawing/picture.

-The picture card has the first letter of a sentence from the word cards on the upside right (the edge).
-When the reader calls out the sentence or first letter, the players search for the corresponding pair.
+The picture card has the first letter of a sentence from the word cards on the upper right (the edge).
+When the reader calls out the sentence or the first letter, the players search for the corresponding pair.
 It is similar to the Hyakunin Isshu.

 Find it!!